The Basis for Local Advocacy

 To reduce per capita consumption, we support:

 We support the County's efforts to apply water efficiency standards in new construction, to reduce leaks, and to irrigate the parks with wastewater effluent.
 The Department of Public Utilities (DPU) should educate consumers about best irrigation practices, including how to use gray water, and should provide economic incentives to conserve.
-Although it might reduce the cost of production, we do not support prescribed watering days as a water conservation measure.
-We do recommend implementing an inclined block rate ordinance.
+We support the inclined block rate ordinance.

 Residential conservation and vigilance on the part of the DPU will not suffice to achieve sustainability.
 The LWVLA advocates: